smirnov-am/email-capture/README.md

 ## Self hosted email capture form

-Are you calidating your SaaS idea and capturing emails of your prospects and beta users?
+Are you validating your SaaS idea and capturing emails of your prospects and beta users?
 You can self host email capture form on AWS for free.

 ### Features